 Managing Cornwall’s waste effectively and responsibly is critical, both for the community and the environment.
 That’s why we work to promote re-use and recycling, and convert the remaining waste into energy.

-Our overall objective is to reduce the amount of waste that’s sent to landfill, since this both benefits the environment and reduces the tax bill for the county.
+Our overall objective is to reduce the amount of waste that’s sent to landfill, since this both benefits the environment and reduces the associated cost to Cornwall’s tax-payers.
 We do this by helping to reduce waste in the first place and then by working to boost re-use, recycling and composting.

 Any waste that’s left over after recycling is converted into energy at our new energy recovery centre in St Dennis, which generates enough electricity to power 21,000 thousand homes.

 Before the energy recovery centre was built, we disposed of Cornwall’s non-recyclable waste at the Connon Bridge landfill, near Liskeard.
-Landfilling at the site is due to cease on or before 31 December 2018.
+Both landfill sites in Cornwall are now closed and all residual waste goes to the energy recovery centre.